869: One early highway decision and one late one

 There are hardly any notes from the decision letter, which gives the project a pretty clean bill of health.

 It is the first DCO to make substantive amendments to works in another DCO (but not the first to make any amendments, that was Millbrook Power in respect of Rookery South).
-The other DCO is also Highways England’s (Testo’s Junction) so they weren’t ‘hostile’ amendments like the Millbrook ones.
+The other DCO is also National Highways’s (Testo’s Junction) so they weren’t ‘hostile’ amendments like the Millbrook ones.

 Although the project was in the Green Belt, it was considered ‘local transport infrastructure’, so didn’t need to demonstrate very special circumstances.

 That’s about it.
-It’s the 12th Highways England (/Highways Agency) DCO.
+It’s the 12th National Highways (/Highways Agency) DCO.

 This is the 87th DCO to be granted.
 We must continue to wait for three decisions to be made on the same day.